Module 4: Privacy and Security Online

 Key principles for data protection

-While there may be differences in different jurisdictions, there are a number of key principles that appear in most data protection frameworks.
-A useful resource in this regard – compiled as a joint initiative of the Internet Society (ISOC) and the AU – are the Personal Data Protection Guidelines for Africa(1) (Data Protection Guidelines).
+While there may be differences across jurisdictions, there are also a number of governing principles that appear in most data protection frameworks.
+The Personal Data Protection Guidelines for Africa(1) (Data Protection Guidelines), a joint initiative of the Internet Society (ISOC) and the AU, sets out key data protection principles that appear across most frameworks:(2)

 - Collection limitation: Personal data must be obtained and processed lawfully, fairly, and, to the extent possible, transparently.